ParentSquare/faulty/README.md

 ## How it Works

-Faulty implements a version of circuit breakers inspired by [Martin Fowler's post][martin fowler] on the subject.
+Faulty implements a version of circuit breakers inspired by "Release It!: Design and Deploy Production-Ready Software" by [Michael T. Nygard][michael nygard] and [Martin Fowler's post][martin fowler] on the subject.
 A few notable features of Faulty's implementation are: